ollielor/irregular-verb-trainer/README.md

 1. Browse and Learn: The user can see a list of irregular verbs, grouped by level (easy/intermediate/difficult).
 2. Practise Meanings: The user chooses the correct meaning of three alternatives.
 There are between 5 and 10 questions depending on the level.
 3. Practise Forms: The user writes the correct forms of an irregular verb.
-The user can select the tenses (infinitive / present / past / past perfect) to be practised in the settings.
+The user can select the tenses (infinitive / present / past / present perfect) to be practised in the settings.

 ## Other features